The Remix (Lady Gaga album)

-The album received mixed reviews from contemporary critics, but some noted how Gaga was able to sell the songs from The Fame in new and novel ways.
+The album received mixed reviews from contemporary critics.
 It reached the top of charts in Greece and the Dance/Electronic Albums chart of Billboard magazine in the United States.
-In other nations, The Remix charted within the top ten in Belgium (Flanders and Wallonia region), Canada, Ireland, Japan, Mexico, the United Kingdom and the Billboard 200 chart of United States, while reaching the top-twenty in others.
-It was certified platinum in Japan and Brazil and received gold certification in Belgium and Russia.
+The Remix charted within the top ten in Belgium (Flanders and Wallonia region), Canada, Ireland, Japan, Mexico, the United Kingdom and the Billboard 200 chart of United States.
+It was certified platinum in Japan and Brazil and received gold certifications in Belgium and Russia.
 Worldwide the album has sold over 500,000 copies and it is among the best-selling remix albums of all time.

 Background

-On April 15, 2010, The Guardian reported that a number of artists, including Pet Shop Boys, Passion Pit and rock musician Marilyn Manson, have contributed to a remix album by Lady Gaga, titled The Remix.
+On April 15, 2010, The Guardian reported that a number of artists, including Pet Shop Boys, Passion Pit and Marilyn Manson, would contribute to a remix album by Lady Gaga, titled The Remix.
 The remixes included in the package had been previously released alongside Gaga's single releases in the past years.
 The album was originally released in Japan on March 3, 2010, containing sixteen of the remixes.
 The revised version, consisting of seventeen remixes, was released on May 4, 2010, the first market being Mexico.
 Manson features on the Chew Fu remix of "LoveGame", while Passion Pit remixed "Telephone" and Pet Shop Boys remixed "Eh, Eh (Nothing Else I Can Say)".
 Other artists who remixed Gaga's songs included Alphabeat, Frankmusik, Stuart Price, Monarchy and Robots to Mars.
 The album was released in the United Kingdom on May 10, 2010 and featured a different artwork for that region.
 The US release of the album was announced by Interscope Records in July 2010 and it was released on August 3, 2010.